CWEzio/Notes/dev_tools/vscode.md

 - `show commit graph`

 ## Latex-Workshop
-- View latex pdf in web browser instead in the vscode tab, as viewing in vscode tab costs a lot of unnecessary GPT (weird and unnecessary).

 # Problem and Solution
 ## `ctrl + alt + [key]` of `fzf` does not work in VSCode terminal in windows.